-You must withhold federal, state, and — in some jurisdictions — local income tax, as well as Social Security and Medicare tax, the cost of which you split with employees.
+You must withhold federal, state (if applicable), and — in some jurisdictions — local income tax, as well as Social Security and Medicare tax, the cost of which you split with employees.

 You also have employer tax liability around Federal Insurance Contributions Act (FICA) and Medicare taxes.
 To ensure you pay these taxes appropriately, clarify how your employees are classified.

 In which states does your business operate or sell?

 Sales tax: Some states require you to collect and pay sales tax for transactions in the states in which you do business.